adampang27/adampang27.github.io/project2.md

 *   **Missing Perspectives:** The dataset does not include detailed medical history or any deeper background information.
 It is based on self-reported scores, which can be biased (for example, someone might under-report their stress or sleep problems), so the picture is not complete.

 ## References
-1. NPHA Doctor Visits Dataset.
+1. University of Michigan. *National Poll on Healthy Aging (NPHA) – Doctor Visits*.
+UCI Machine Learning Repository. https://archive.ics.uci.edu/dataset/936/national+poll+on+healthy+aging+(npha)
 2. Scikit-learn documentation.

 ## Code